This past fall, a hurricane knocked down a few large trees in our yard, therefore I wanted to “save” some of the wood for a DIY hanging planter.

 Marking the center of the wood slice

-Using the center quadrant markings, I marked in 1.5″ from the edge and placed a pencil mark (these will be the cord holes).
+I marked it 1.5″ from the edge and placed a pencil mark (these will be the cord holes).
 Then repeated for all four holes.

 Measuring to mark the holes